Skip to content

 The assault was slow and methodical.
 Every block cleared came at a cost, but U.S. forces gradually pushed deeper into the cemetery, leveraging superior training, coordination, and air support to outlast the resilient defenders.

-In August 2004, Marines from Company A, BLT 1/4 moved through the old city of Najaf, clearing buildings during the battle
+Marines from Company A, BLT 1/4 move through the old city of Najaf clearing buildings during the battle in August 2004

 Thunder Road: Armor and Firepower